Can you PLEASE tell me what this is all about; I'm sure we never learned it in class.

 It’s always a pain to memorize solubility rules, but the reason there are these rules is because predicting what is soluble and what is not is too tricky because there are too many competing factors for solubility, which I will describe later, below.

-But before we go into the nitty gritty, let’s just look at these damn rules: You can look them up yourself by googling "solubility rules".
+But before we go into the nitty gritty, let’s just look at these damn rules: You can look them up yourself by searching on "solubility rules".

-Thanks to Professor Kenneth W. Busch from whose Web page these data were extracted.
+Solubility Rules Thanks to Professor Kenneth W. Busch from whose Web page these data were extracted:

 Your question just has us dealing with sulfate and hydroxide salts.
 Oh, first we deal with the metal ion stuck to a chloride, and the chloride ion isn’t very sticky in water, (unless it encounters postively charged Hg, Ag, or Pb).
 You can see this looking at rule 3 above.